 Today we are going to talk about How To Jump-Start Summer Blooming Bulbs.
-As most of you, that have been reading my posts for any length of time, know I live and garden in Zone 4b.
-If I waited until it was warm enough to start bulbs outdoors, it would be the end of summer before they bloomed.
+Summer flower bulbs, like dahlias, begonias, calla lilies, canna lilies; plus, non-flowering bulb plants like caladium and elephant ears.
+I live and garden in Zone 4b and if I waited until it was warm enough to start bulbs in the ground, it would be the end of summer before they bloomed.
 Of course, I could buy the plants, but why should I pay someone else to grow them, when I can do it myself.
 Plus, I’m sort of a gardening geek and I get a kick out of watching things grow.

 This post contains affiliate links.
 If you click on

 one of the links and make a purchase,